CodeChica/plus-plus/guides/html.md

 ## HTML

-Hyper text markup language (HTML) is a markup language that is used to render content in web browsers. (.e.g.
-Apple Safari, Google Chrome, Mozilla Firefox).
+Hyper text markup language (HTML) is a markup language that is used to render content in web browsers. (e.g. Apple Safari, Google Chrome, Mozilla Firefox).

 {% include youtube.html youtube_id="XNAM6MjPfok" %}